zuplo/docs/docs/conferences/conference-prize-terms.md

 ## Eligibility to enter

-3. The prize draw is open to entrants over 18 years of age and who are registered and attending the conference on the standard presentation days (i.e. excluding and days of workshops, etc.).
-Attendees and Speakers are eligible to enter.
-Exhibitors are **not** eligible.
+3. The prize draw is open to entrants over 18 years of age and who are registered and attending the conference in-person on the standard presentation days (i.e. excluding and days of workshops, etc.).
+Ticketed attendees and speakers are eligible to enter.
+Exhibitors, sponsors, and conference employees are **not** eligible.
 4. In entering the prize draw, you confirm that you are eligible to do so and eligible to claim any prize you may win.
 5. A maximum of one entry per individual is permitted.
 Limit of one prize per